-We recently connected with Harold Blake Hoss and have shared our conversation below.
+We recently connected with Harold Hoss and have shared our conversation below.

 When working in entertainment (a term which, in itself, always strikes me as overly broad) there’s an emphasis on sudden success.
 We see it in the way we talk about celebrities.
 We describe actors as being discovered (as if we’re talking about gold or oil) or becoming overnight celebrities.
 For some reason, we like to think of successful artists as bursting onto the scene fully formed.
 It’s this sense that fame and fortune could strike, like a lottery, that drives so many people to move out to Los Angeles without a plan every year.